scottvr/phart/README.md

 <img width="700" height="600" alt="go-package-dependencies" src="https://github.com/user-attachments/assets/932ce0db-cc4e-42ce-b77e-895ecf80fb56" />

 I'm not sure it's all _that_ much easier to discern what goes to where, but it sure is fun to look at.

-## NEWER! - Accidental Features

-So, I inadvertently merged some code into main that was not intended to be released yet, because it's - while not _**not**_ working, per se - still a little half-baked, and not documented well.

-Nevertheless, some might notice the command-line options, when runnning `phart --help` for example, and try to use some of the features, so I figured I may as well explain one of the goofier ones.
-I've written about it here in [GHM-LAtEX.md](https://github.com/scottvr/phart/blob/main/docs/GHM-LATEX.md).

-I just finished updating the SVG documentation with a couple of surprising results achieved by what was intended to be a silly and useless feature that I didn't actually plan to release.
-Check out the two vector diagrams at the top of [svg-renderer.md](https://github.com/scottvr/phart/blob/main/docs/svg-renderer.md).

 ---